prody/ProDy/doc/scripts/index.rst

-This script is used to perform PCA calculations and output the eigenvalues/eigenvectors in plain text and NMD formats, i.e. running ``python pca.py 2k39`` will perform calculations for NMR models in structure 2k39.
+This script is used to perform PCA calculations and output the eigenvalues/eigenvectors in plain text and NMD formats, i.e. running ``pca.py 2k39`` will perform calculations for NMR models in structure 2k39.
 The resulting NMD files can be visualized using NMWiz.

-Running :command:`python pca.py -h` displays:
+Running :command:`pca.py -h` displays:

 .. literalinclude:: pca.txt